-The Shotstack API lets you place elements anywhere within a video or image.
-Elements can include images, text and other video clips.
+The Shotstack API lets you place clips anywhere within the viewport.
 We call the editable area of a video the viewport.

 You control placement within the viewport by setting the position